>

 In this article, we show you what prerequisites must be met for Google to actually display your sale prices, why a poorly maintained feed makes your offers invisible – and how you can do it better with Label Up.

-Prerequisites for Sale Price in Google Shopping
+Prerequisites for the Sale Price in Google Shopping

 For the strike-through to work, the following criteria must be met: